Philadelphia metropolitan area: Politics

-Philadelphia is heavily Democratic, having voted for the Democratic candidate in every presidential election since 1936.
+The city of Philadelphia is heavily Democratic, having voted for the Democratic candidate in every presidential election since 1936.
 The surrounding suburban counties are key political areas in Pennsylvania, which itself is an important swing state in federal politics.
 South Jersey has consistently voted Democratic at the presidential level in recent years, although the region is slightly more Republican-leaning than North Jersey and has voted for Republicans at the state and local level.
 New Castle County's Democratic lean and large share of Delaware's population has tended to make Delaware as a whole vote for Democrats, while the less populous Kent County is more competitive.
-Recent well-known political figures from the Greater Philadelphia area include current U.S. President Joe Biden, former Pennsylvania Governor Ed Rendell and late former U.S. Senator Arlen Specter.
+Cecil County in Maryland has been reliably Republican, voting for the party's candidate in all but two presidential elections since 1952.
+Recent well-known political figures from the Philadelphia area include former U.S. President Joe Biden, current Pennsylvania governor Josh Shapiro, former Pennsylvania governor Ed Rendell, and the late U.S. Senator Arlen Specter.

 Congressional districts

-The following congressional districts of the United States House of Representatives are located partly or entirely in the Delaware Valley CSA.
+The following congressional districts of the United States House of Representatives are located partly or entirely in the Phladelphia combined statistical area.
 Italicized counties are not part of the CSA.

-Additionally, the Delaware Valley is represented in the United States Senate by the eight Senators from Delaware, Maryland, New Jersey, and Pennsylvania.
+Additionally, the Philadelphia metro area is represented in the United States Senate by the eight Senators from Delaware, Maryland, New Jersey, and Pennsylvania.